iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 2 reviews"/>
 </p>

+> What is it with this app.
+I've.been trying to download it for three days how long does it take to for it to download .we are about to be hit with a hurracain.this is messed.up<br> :date: __2020-08-23 03:40:24__

 > Getting several alerts with little or no lead time.
 Several other alerts just multiples of previous alerts with no changes in them at all.
 That's probably FEMA but still downgrades usefulness.<br> :date: __2020-07-19 21:22:25__